Naereen/web-sphinx/wakatime.en.rst

 The help (``wakatime -help``) is nothing but confused, but we can guess its use `by directly reading its source-code <https://github.com/wakatime/WakaTimeCLI/blob/master/src/lib/wakatime.js#L237>`_...

-.. note:: This tool is writing its results with ANSI colours, sweet!
+.. note:: This tool is writing its results with ANSI colors, sweet!

-   Yeah, but it is less sweet when we `see that the colours had been brutally included directly <https://github.com/wakatime/WakaTimeCLI/blob/master/src/lib/wakatime.js#L10>`_ in the script...
+   Yeah, but it is less sweet when we `see that the colors had been brutally included directly <https://github.com/wakatime/WakaTimeCLI/blob/master/src/lib/wakatime.js#L10>`_ in the script...
    As `this message explains it <http://stackoverflow.com/a/6307894>`_, this is NOT the good practice to follow.

    But thanks to `this sed command <http://www.commandlinefu.com/commands/view/3584/remove-color-codes-special-characters-with-sed>`_ (` | sed -r "s:\\x1B\\[[0-9;]*[mK]::g"`) I thought I would be able to include the output of a `wakatime` command in this page.